 - Great recipe to help you eat more fresh vegetables

-- Rice paper: use any brand you can find!
-I used the spring roll wrappers from Blue Dragon.
+- Rice paper: dry sheets made out of rice, they are super thin and very delicate but turn soft and pliable once briefly dipped in water.
+You can find them in any grocery store in the Asian aisle (I used the spring roll wrappers from Blue Dragon).
 You should be able to make 8 rolls with one package even if you double up the layers (see below).

 - Vermicelli noodles: I prefer using whole wheat vermicelli for added fiber and they help me stay full longer.
 But, use whatever vermicelli noodles you can find.
 Thin and fine noodles work best for rolls, so avoid regular noodles.